Jobs for Graduate Students

 Once you've been accepted into the program and taken our training course, your position will be renewable indefinitely if your job performance is satisfactory and if completed student evaluations are also satisfactory.
 We will keep in touch with you by email, allowing you to return in future quarters without formally reapplying to the program.
 You may take quarters off to do other things (teach in your department, accept a research fellowship, give birth, meditate on the nature of the universe, etc.) and return when you're ready.

 Are only graduate students in the Humanities eligible?
 No!
 Graduate students from all the divisions and professional schools are eligible -- and eagerly sought -- for this position.
 Here's why: writing interns are responsible for providing writing instruction to ALL University of Chicago first-years, whether those students will be majoring in the humanities, the social sciences, or the sciences.
 Our institutional base for teaching first-years is the humanities core, but our goal is to give all first-year students a foundation in techniques of clear writing that they can use in whatever fields they choose to pursue.

 What exactly do interns do?
-Each intern is assigned to a Humanities Common Core class of no more than twenty students.
+Each intern is assigned to a Humanities Common Core class of no more than seventeen to nineteen students.
 The class is taught by a University of Chicago faculty member.
 The intern's responsibilities fall into four categories:

 - The intern divides the section into seminar groups of no more than seven students each.
 For each group, the intern leads a sequence of writing seminars that teach advanced academic writing, using as sample texts the papers that students have turned in for the Humanities core course.
 This writing seminar sequence (Humanities 19100) meets an average of three to four times a quarter, and is required for all undergraduate students.
 During Autumn quarter, each of the seminar groups meets for at least three sessions of one hour and twenty minutes each.
 After Autumn quarter, the intern may design a curriculum that combines seminars with one-on-one meetings.